-Mr. Chernick is Vice President and Managing Director of JAMS' Arbitration Practice.
+Richard Chernick is vice president and managing director of JAMS' Arbitration Practice.
 He has conducted hundreds of complex arbitrations and mediations before major administering institutions, both domestic and international.
-Mr. Chernick is a former Chair of the Dispute Resolution Section of the American Bar Association and the Founding President of the College of Commercial Arbitrators.
-He served as the ABA's Advisor to the Revised Uniform Arbitration Act.
-Mr. Chernick teaches arbitration at USC Gould School of Law, and currently serves as Chair of the USC Board of Councilors.
+He is a former chair of the Dispute Resolution Section of the American Bar Association and the founding president of the College of Commercial Arbitrators.
+He served as the ABA's sdvisor to the Revised Uniform Arbitration Act.
+He teaches arbitration at USC Gould School of Law and currently serves as chair of the school's Board of Councilors.

 • • •